Nondualism: David Loy

 Loy, writing in the early 1980s, takes a perennialist stance, suggesting that the nondifference of subject and object stem from a shared experience of reality.
-Since the late 1970s this common core thesis has been challenged, notably by Steven Katz, arguing that arguing that religious experiences is shaped by the frameworks being used, and takes different forms in different traditions.
+Since the late 1970s this common core thesis has been challenged, notably by Steven T. Katz, arguing that religious experiences is shaped by the frameworks being used, and takes different forms in different traditions.
 The perennial position is "largely dismissed by scholars" but "has lost none of its popularity."

 Fabian Volker

 Fabian Volker criticises Loy's analysis as being explicitly anti-transcendent and limiting the immanent aspect, stating that Loy "fails to provide a systematic typology of nonduality and nondual experiences," and that "his program does not hold up in terms of the historicity of religion or the phenomenology of religion."
 Volker further notes that adequate typologies of nonduality are lacking because of a lack of interest of "students of nonduality" in the "extensive research on mysticism."
 According to Volker, the two are not distinct fields of research, but are "two complementary and inextricably interwoven approaches to the same complex field."

-Referring to Murti's distinction between advaita (ontology) and advaya (phenomenology), and Richard H. Jones' typology presentrd in Philosophy of Mysticism (2016).
+Referring to Murti's distinction between advaita (ontology) and advaya (phenomenology), and Richard H. Jones' typology presented in Philosophy of Mysticism (2016).
 Fabian Volker distinguishes three types of nonduality: